KoreanJ/MinecraftDiscordBot/README.md

 # A Minecraft Discord Bot
-This bot mainly displays the crafting recipe for Minecraft items.
-Please reference the usage below:
+The main purpose of this bot is to display the Minecraft crafting recipe for a requested item.
+Please refer to the usage below:
 <br>
 General Usage: <br>
-- >speak                    MinecraftBot will speak to you!
+- '>speak'                    MinecraftBot will speak to you!
-- >recipe "item name"       MinecraftBot will display the crafting recipe for this item. <br>
+- '>recipe "item name"'       MinecraftBot will display the crafting recipe for this item. <br>

 Admin Usage: <br>
-- >shutdown     MinecraftBot will shutdown.
+- '>shutdown'     MinecraftBot will shutdown.
-- >status       Display the bot's current status (temp, logged in users)
+- '>status'       MinecraftBot will display its current status (temp, # logged in users, cpu % load)